-VIP VISITOR: Gunnar Andersen in an undated photo

-After much planning and arranging, a Clinic for Pros Only was organized and held at Tristan Oaks, the stable of Miss Violet Hopkins, on October 10th and 11th, 1973.
+VIP VISITOR: Gunnar Andersen in an undated photo After much planning and arranging, a Clinic for Pros Only was organized and held at Tristan Oaks, the stable of Miss Violet Hopkins, on October 10th and 11th, 1973.
 Seven pros in the area responded to this opportunity and a schedule of private lessons for the two days was set up accordingly.
 Unfortunately, one professional could not attend due to illness, but the time slot was filled by a group of four junior riders who were lucky enough to be able to work with the master.
 Observation of this clinic was not, as was the participation, limited to professionals, and the spectators were numerous on both days.
 From their point of view, the clinic was a revealing lesson in suppling exercises and the development of rhythm in the horses performing.
-According to those questioned, the appearance of the horses as the lessons progressed was not only interesting, but obviously improved along the guidelines of suppleness and rhythm.

-From Dressage & CT, January 1974.
+According to those questioned, the appearance of From Dressage & CT, January 1974.
 Reprinted by permission of Natasha (Mrs. Ivan) Bezugloff.